emacsmirror/org-autoexport/README.md

 ```

-<a id="orgd8e83eb"></a>
+<a id="org470c5c3"></a>

 # Pandoc

 The [ox-pandoc](https://github.com/emacsorphanage/ox-pandoc) exporter is a special case in that it uses [pandoc](https://pandoc.org/) to export to many different formats, so there is not one single export backend.
-Instead, that package has a set of dedicated export functions for each format.
+Instead, that package has a dedicated export function for each format.

 To auto-export using the pandoc exporter you need to indicate which export format to use, with a second argument on the `#+auto_export:` line.
 The general form is `#+auto_export: EXPORTER FORMAT`.
 For example, to export to RTF using pandoc you would say: